SamirIngley/Desktop-Profiles/README.md

   </a>
 </p>

-# Every time you sit down at your computer, open all the apps and websites you're going to use - instantly!
+## Every time you sit down at your computer, instantly open all the apps and websites you're going to use

 ## Status
 **:blue_heart: Live** and running smoothly\